 order to construct this with the sacred money of the goddess Diktynna.
 11 miles.

-Known since the 16th century, the site was identified with the Diktynnaion mentioned in ancient sources in 1739 by English prelate and anthropologist Richard Pococke who referred to the ruins as small and of marble and speaks of cisterns and columns existing in his time.
-He also provided the first archaeological maps of the remains (see Maps of the archeological sites of Dictamnum).
-The only archaeological excavations were undertaken by German archaeologists U. Jantzen and G. Welter in 1942 during the occupation of the island, but the documentation was lost in the war.
+Known since the 16th century, the site was identified with the Diktynnaion mentioned in ancient sources in 1739 by English prelate and anthropologist Richard Pococke, who referred to the ruins as small and of marble and spoke of cisterns and columns existing in his time.
+He also provided the first archaeological maps of the remains (see Maps of the archaeological sites of Dictamnum).
+German archaeologists U. Jantzen and G. Welter undertook the only archaeological excavations in 1942 during the island’s occupation, but the documentation was lost in the war.

-The Sanctuary of Diktynna lies on a rocky bay above a small cove, on the east side of what was the Tityros peninsula in antiquity, 4 km south east of Cape Spatha (ancient Psakon).
-The Hadrianic temple was amphiprostyle (having a portico at each end but not at the sides) with a sacrificial altar of white marble to the south west.
+The Sanctuary of Diktynna lies on a rocky bay above a small cove on the east side of what was the Tityros peninsula in antiquity, 4 km southeast of Cape Spatha (ancient Psakon).
+The Hadrianic temple was amphiprostyle (having a portico at each end but not at the sides) with a sacrificial altar of white marble to the southwest.
 It was built over the remains of a previous Doric temple, apparently planned in the Augustan period but never completed.
-The temple stood in a paved courtyard surrounded by colonnaded porticoes on three sides using both blue and white marble.
-At the southwest corner of the temple, there was a small circular structure, where the statue of Artemis/Diktynna with her hound was found.
+The temple stood in a paved courtyard surrounded by colonnaded porticoes on three sides using blue and white marble.
+At the southwest corner of the temple, there was a small circular structure where the statue of Artemis/Diktynna with her hound was found.
 In front of the temple, a higher terrace was approached by steps on which lies a row of four massive cisterns.

-In the valley below, west of the temple and along the bay are the remains (Hadrianic or later) of buildings used to accommodate pilgrims.
+In the valley below, west of the temple and along the bay, are the remains (Hadrianic or later) of buildings used to accommodate pilgrims.
 They may also be the remains of small houses, an odeum, and an agora complex with a room for the imperial cult.
-There are also the remains of a Roman aqueduct which provided the priests and visitors with water.
+The remains of a Roman aqueduct also provided the priests and visitors with water.

 In 1913 two portraits of Hadrian were found at the Diktynnaion.
-The first one is a full-length cuirassed statue bearing a head of Hadrian crowned with the corona civica (civic crown).
+The first one is a full-length cuirassed statue bearing the head of Hadrian crowned with the corona civica (civic crown).
 The statue, presenting the emperor as commander in chief, was largely destroyed by fire a decade after its discovery.
 Only the head, the legs and the plinth remain today.
-The head, of the Vatican Busti 283 type, now stands in the Archaeological Museum in Chania.
+The head, of the Vatican Busti 283, type now stands in the Archaeological Museum in Chania.

 The second portrait of Hadrian found at the Diktynnaion is a fragmented head that probably belonged to a statue.
-The nose, the chin, part of the hair on the right side of the head are broken.
-A small part of the paludamentum (short military cloak) drapery is still visible, showing that the statue was also bearing a military cuirass.
+The nose, the chin, and part of the hair on the right side of the head are broken.
+A small part of the paludamentum (short military cloak) drapery is still visible, showing that the statue also bears a military cuirass.
 The face of Hadrian is idealised.
-The head is turned toward its left and slightly raised, in an echo of the late Hellenistic pathos.
+The head is turned toward its left and slightly raised, echoing the late Hellenistic pathos.
 It is also in the Archaeological Museum in Chania.

 To visit the Diktynnaion is a small adventure.
-The peninsula where the sanctuary is located is remote and difficult to access.
-An arduous dirt road of almost 20 km leading from the north of the village of Rodopos runs to the Menies Bay with the last few kilometers to the cape only practicable with a 4×4 vehicle (I left the car along the way and I walked the last 7 kilometers).
-The bay is apparently also reachable by sea from Kolymbari.
+The peninsula where the Sanctuary is located is remote and difficult to access.
+An arduous dirt road almost 20 km long from the north of the village of Rodopos runs to Menies Bay, with the last few kilometres to the cape only practicable with a 4×4 vehicle (I left the car along the way, and I walked the last 7 kilometres).
+The bay is also reachable by sea from Kolymbari.